 We encourage immigrants to focus on English as a second language in order to strengthen communication skills among refugees, including youth and adults.

-We advocate for refugee children and their families as they assimilate into the school system and set up every child for academic success.
+We advocate for refugee children and their families as they assimilate into the school system to to improve their academic performance and psychosocial development.